-Use these tips to help relax and receive the full benefits of your session
+Use these tips to help receive the full benefits of your session

 - Timing: Arrive about five minutes before our scheduled appointment so you don’t feel rushed as we get started.

-- Settling in: When you get on the massage table, close your eyes, and take slow, deep breaths.
-Allow your body to relax, and feel the table supporting you.
+- Settling in: When you get on the massage table, close your eyes, feel the table supporting you, and bring your attention to your breath.
+Notice how your breath and body feel, without judging or trying to change anything.

 - Comfort: Please let me know if I can make you more comfortable with pillows; lighting, music or temperature changes; or other adjustments.